aaashutoshthapa/Programming-Portfolio-7466915-/portfolio/README.md

-# So this folder cointains all the weekely assignments and weekwly exercises
+# So this folder cointains all the weekely assignments and weekly exercises